nimaid/mri2stl/README.md

 # mri2stl
 A Docker image for converting head MRI data to a 3D surface model of the brain.

 Install Docker for your platform.
-Then, you can run this with:
+Docker will automatically download the latest version of the program if it's not on your local computer.
+You can run the server as follows:

 **CTRL-C kills server:** `docker run --rm -it -p 8888:8888 nimaid/mri2stl`

 **CTRL-C sends to BG (kill server manually):** `docker run --rm -p 8888:8888 nimaid/mri2stl`

-You should get something like the following:
+After Docker download the latest image, you should get something like the following:
 ```
 [I 22:39:57.565 NotebookApp] Writing notebook server cookie secret to /root/.local/share/jupyter/runtime/notebook_cookie_secret
 [I 22:39:57.728 NotebookApp] Serving notebooks from local directory: /3dprintscript